Corporate Governance Report [1.09 MB : PDF]

 ①The Company will set appropriate remuneration levels based on the Company’s operating environment and with reference to objective data on remuneration in the marketplace.

-②Considering factors including the nature of the Company’s business and the effectiveness of incentive remuneration, fixed remuneration and performance-linked remuneration are comprised as follows.
+②Considering factors including the nature of the Company’s business and the effectiveness of performance-linked remuneration, fixed remuneration and performance-linked remuneration are comprised as follows.
 (Assuming 100% achievement against targets)

 (Assuming 100% achievement against targets)